Profile (2018 TV series)

-Profile was an American talk show hosted by Audie Cornish that premiered on July 22, 2018, on Facebook Watch.
+Profile is an American talk show hosted by Audie Cornish that premiered on July 22, 2018, on Facebook Watch.

 Premise

 Each episode of Profile featured "a different newsmaker each week, giving viewers a chance to hear from the biggest names in politics, tech, business, and entertainment."

 Production

-On July 10, 2018, it was announced that Facebook, through the news division of Facebook Watch, had partnered with Buzzfeed News on a weekly interview series titled Profile.
+On July 10, 2018, it was announced that Facebook, through the news division of Facebook Watch, had partnered with BuzzFeed News on a weekly interview series titled Profile.
 The series was set to be hosted by Audie Cornish and executive produced by Tracey Eyers, BuzzFeed News vice-president of news and programming Shani Hilton, and BuzzFeed News head of programming Cindy Vanegas-Gesuale.